Mediagone/doctrine-specifications/README.md

 - maxCount => `LimitMaxCount` specification

 ### SpecificationCollection class
 First, we need to create our main class that will be updated later in our example.
-It extends`SpecificationCollection` that provides a simple specification registration mechanism, we'll see that in details right after.
+It extends `SpecificationCollection` which provides a simple specification registration mechanism, we'll see that in details right after.

 ```php
 final class ManyArticle extends SpecificationCollection